 1) Create a Safety “Net”work of people who can help you.
 Working from home means there are times when work needs your undivided attention.
 For me it’s business calls, hosting Twitter Parties, and meeting post deadlines that don’t mix well with toddler tantrums and diaper explosions.
 Those are the times I reach out for help, especially if it’s something I know is on the schedule.
 Having someone from the Safety “Net”work come play with the twins for an hour, allows you to focus, and them to be supervised.

-2) Create a Schedule that Works, not just a schedule for schedules sake.
+2) Create a Schedule that Works, not just a schedule for schedule’s sake.
 It honestly took me a good year to figure out the best schedule for us and I just revamped it last month when the twins turned two.
 Nap time changed so the schedule had to change, and this new schedule is working out really well so far.
 For me, it was easier to make my work fit into their schedule.
 During morning cartoon time I can check my emails, then follow that up with story time to balance things out.
-I do the work that takes longer and more focus during nap time, because I know I have at least 90 minutes.
+I do the work that takes longer and more focus during nap time, because I need at least 90 minutes.
 You have to find a schedule that works for you, or it will work against you in the long run.